mattweirick/mattweirick.github.io/files/elevator-talk.md

 Nice running into you!!
 Maybe you'll have better luck getting them to speed up this elevator, so you don't get stuck on here again with some stranger talking your ear off.

-600-800 words

 ---
 # Links
-Accessibility copy for this presentation:
+Accessibility copy for this presentation: [https://academic.mattweirick.com/files/elevator-talk/](https://academic.mattweirick.com/files/elevator-talk/)

-Post about accessibility copies: https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/
+Post about accessibility copies: [https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/](https://asecsgradcaucus.wordpress.com/2019/02/21/accessibility-at-asecs-and-beyond-a-guest-post-by-dr-jason-farr-and-dr-travis-chi-wing-lau/)

 # Jokes that Didn't Make It
 The new gaslight, girlboss, gatekeep is just burned out, burned up, burned through.